 About 15 miles away in Seneca Falls, the Women’s Rights National Historical Park highlights leaders of the women’s rights and abolitionist movements including Harriet Tubman and Martha Wright, who worked together on the Underground Railroad network along with other 19th-century reformers like Frederick Douglass and Elizabeth Cady Stanton.

 Discover unique Underground Railroad sites across New York—from Brooklyn’s Plymouth Church of the Pilgrims, to Erie Canal towpaths, to the North Star Underground Railroad Museum and John Brown Farm State Historic Site in the Adirondacks, to Murphy Orchards and the Niagara Arts & Cultural Center’s Freedom Crossing exhibit near Niagara Falls.
+The Niagara Falls Underground Railroad Heritage Center also features immersive exhibits on Harriet Tubman and other freedom seekers and abolitionists.

 In New York City, the Harriet Tubman Memorial stands at the crossroads of Harlem’s St. Nicholas Avenue and Frederick Douglass Boulevard.
 A 10-foot-tall bronze statue honors the indomitable five-foot-tall American hero, all that she did, and the many lives she saved.